Ichaelus/Github-Classifier/Documentation/Installation Manual.md

 * [Microsoft Visual C++ Compiler for Python 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44266)
 * [A 64bit g++ compiler](http://deeplearning.net/software/theano/install_windows.html#gcc)
-* Keras has to be configured to use theano (instead of tensorflow).
+* Keras has to be configured to use Theano (instead of Tensorflow).
 In UNIX systems, this can be changed at `~/.keras/keras.json`.

 ## When everything is said and done

 Now that every library and dependency is installed, you can open the **command shell** in the folder `Application`.
 Type `python start.py` and wait until the GUI is being opened in a new Tab in Firefox (this may take a couple of minutes).
-You can learn how to interact with the GUI in a separate documentation file `Frontend Manual.md`.
+You can learn how to interact with the GUI in the separate documentation file `Frontend Manual.md`.
 Note that can can read the docfiles in the User Interface as well.

 _Note: If there are still packages missing that do not show up in the list, please install them via pip._